momzzze/appGreat-task-CRUD/README.md

 ### Project Title: Photo Upload App

+## Run the project

+Clone the repository

+For client:
+npm install
+npm run dev

+For server:
+npm install
+npm start

 #### Overview:

 This project is a simple CRUD (Create, Read, Update, Delete) application for uploading and managing photos.
 It consists of a backend built with Node.js and Express for handling photo uploads and data storage, and a frontend built with React using Vite as a build tool for managing UI components and interactions.